dpx0/dvsensor/README.md

 detection of target mRNA molecules.
 The DART VADAR mRNA can only be translated after it hybridizes with its target mRNA, which activates the sensor and allows the translation of an encoded payload gene.
 DVSensor takes a target mRNA sequence as input, either in FASTA or GenBank format, and generates possible DART VADAR sensor sequences as output.
-The sensor sequences can then be cloned into a suitable DART VADAR expression vector, such as our pASTERISK.
+The sensor sequences can then be cloned into a suitable DART VADAR expression vector, such as pASTERISK.

 The software offers a variety of settings for controlling how the sensors are generated.
 In addition, it comes with a built-in feature for evaluating the specificity of the generated sensor sequences.
 By querying mRNA databases using BLAST, it can identify potential off-target mRNA transcripts other than the intended target that may also be able to activate the sensor.
 A menu for documentation and help is available in the software as well.
-DVSensor runs locally as a web app inside the browser and is available for both Linux and Windows.
+DVSensor runs locally as a web app inside the browser and is available cross-platform.
 Alternatively, it could also be hosted on a web server.

 This README only gives a brief summary over the installation and usage.
 For a thorough documentation including